swcarpentry/r-novice-inflammation/_episodes/12-supp-factors.md

 ---
-layout: page
-title: Programming with R
-subtitle: Understanding factors
+title: "Understanding Factors"
-minutes: 20
+teaching: 20
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Understand how to represent categorical data in R."
+- "Know the difference between ordered and unordered factors."
+- "Be aware of some of the problems encountered when using factors."
+keypoints:
+- "Factors are used to represent categorical data."
+- "Factors can be *ordered* or *unordered*."
+- "Some R functions have special methods for handling factors."
 ---

-> ## Learning Objectives {.objectives}
->
->   * Understand how to represent categorical data in R
->   * Know the difference between ordered and unordered factors
->   * Be aware of some of the problems encountered when using factors

-This section is modeled after the [datacarpentry lessons](http://datacarpentry.org).

 Factors are used to represent categorical data.
 Factors can be ordered or unordered and are an important class for statistical analysis and for plotting.